Location: Winther Hall 1005

 The first step to enroll as an undergraduate in library media courses is to gain admission to UW-Whitewater.
 The Office of Admissions provides information on the requirements and an online application form.

 You can begin taking undergraduate library media courses near the beginning of your undergraduate career at UW-Whitewater, although it is advisable to start after you have started taking education courses in the Foundations block for school library minors.
 This will give you some background in teaching and learning that will benefit you in the library media coursework.
 Library media courses are at the 300 and 400 level which assume junior and senior status.
 Two courses have prerequisites: LIBMEDIA 440 (Information Literacy) requires that you have taken at least one methods course before enrolling and LIBMEDIA 455 (Librarians as Leaders) requires that you have taken LIBMEDIA 454 (Library Administration) first.
-Work with your undergraduate advisor to set up a program of study that will fit your seven library media courses and two practicum experiences into your program.
+Work with your undergraduate advisor to set up a program of study that will fit your eight library media courses and two practicum experiences into your program.
 You must complete your student teaching before you do the two library media practicum experiences.
-The College of Education website provides information on admission to professional education.
+The College of Education website provides information on admission to professional education .

-Students may take licensure courses not as part of a degree at the undergraduate level as a special student.
-For those with a bachelor's degree, consider the non-candidate for degree option under graduate admissions.
-These students may enroll for classes at the undergraduate level or at the graduate level.
+Students may take licensure courses not as part of a degree at the undergraduate level as a special student full credentials.
 If you are taking two courses in a semester and one is a graduate level course, you will be charged graduate tuition for both courses.
 This is also the route you will take if working on an initial 1902 license at the post-baccalaureate level.
 Follow this process: